BaseCase/emacs/README.md

 ### JavaScript setup ###

-I use the mooz fork of js2-mode by default, which is quite slow if you don't compile it.
+I use the mooz fork of js2-mode by default, which is slow if you don't compile it.
 Once in Emacs, do this:

 `M-x byte-compile-file emacs/lib/js2-mode/js2-mode.el`